Senipah/VBA-Better-Array/docs/api/methods/FromCSVString.md

 : Optional

 Description
 : The character(s) used to escape characters within cells of the CSV file.
-If omitted, the character `"` (double quote) is used indicate the opening and closing of an escape sqeuence.
+If omitted, the character `"` (double quote) is used to indicate the opening and closing of an escape sequence.

 ---